ual-cci/MSc-Coding-1/README.md

  - Modifying and lighting Geometry
  - Programming knowledge - GLSL concepts, variables and structure, contemporary graphics pipeline

-Basic Machine Learning and information retrieval for Real-time interaction
- - Sound and Image Features
- - Classification
- - Regression

 Assessment for this course is through practical and written examination

 ## How we will learn